 Sometimes, doctors recommend surgery if you have precancerous conditions or if they suspect cancer.
 In some cases, removing the uterus may be a safer way to diagnose cancer than through a biopsy on an intact uterus.

 You may also opt to have a hysterectomy to reduce your risk of developing cancer in the future if you have Lynch syndrome.
 This is an inherited condition that can increase your risk of colon, uterine, and other cancers.

 If you test positive for the BRCA gene, you don’t necessarily need a hysterectomy.
 People with this gene may have an increased risk for ovarian and breast cancers, so doctors may just recommend the removal of ovaries and fallopian tubes.

 Endometriosis is a condition where tissue that normally lines the uterus grows outside of it.
 Endometriosis can cause extreme pain and irregular periods.
 It can also lead to infertility.

-Hormone therapy and medical procedures to remove endometrial tissue are usually tried before a hysterectomy.
+Doctors usually recommend hormone therapy or medical procedures to remove endometrial tissue before a hysterectomy.